jjsmall009/book-baller/README.md

 - NodeJS
 - Express
 - MongoDB, Mongoose
-- Most likely Auth0 with some JWTs thrown in
+- Basic auth using JWTs and bcrypt for password hashing.

 Frontend
 - Vite